JamzOhJamz/ZRprivateServer/README.md

 # ZRprivateServer
 A complete suite of tools to run your own [ZombsRoyale.io](https://zombsroyale.io) private server.

+**NOTE:** This is for developers!
+To set up your own server quickly and without writing any code, check out ZRPS-Template.

 ## Installation

 This is available as a [Node.js](https://nodejs.org/en/) module available through the